-It is levied on most forms of personal income, but each person has a personal allowance of income that can be received tax-free, and only around 60% of adults have income high enough to pay income tax.
+It is levied on most forms of personal income, but each individual has a personal allowance of income that can be received tax-free, and only around three-fifths of adults have income high enough to pay income tax.
 Above the personal allowance, income is split into bands that are taxed at different rates.
 The chart below shows the rate of tax paid on an additional £1 of income at different income levels.
-Some powers to adjust income tax are devolved to Scotland and Wales, and income tax rates in Scotland now differ slightly from the rest of the UK.
+Some powers to adjust income tax are devolved to Scotland and Wales, and income tax rates in Scotland now differ slightly from those in the rest of the UK.

 Savings, dividends and pensions are taxed less heavily than ordinary income.
 And income from employment and self-employment is subject to National Insurance contributions as well as income tax.

 What incomes attract tax?

 Most income is subject to income tax, including income from employment, self-employment, private and state pensions, investments and property rental.
 Income from certain savings products, and many state benefits, is not subject to income tax.